RetroPie/RetroPie-Docs/docs/First-Installation.md

 To install the RetroPie SD image on your MicroSD card.
 (You may need a MicroSD card reader to plug it into your computer)

-1. For Windows you can use a [Etcher](https://etcher.io/) or [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/)
+1. For Windows you can use a [Etcher](https://etcher.io/), [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) or [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
-2. For macOS you can use [Etcher](https://etcher.io/) or [Apple Pi Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/)
+2. For macOS you can use [Etcher](https://etcher.io/), [Apple Pi Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) or [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
-3. For Linux you can use `dd` command or [Etcher](https://etcher.io/)
+3. For Linux you can use `dd` command, [Etcher](https://etcher.io/) or [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/).

 See [the official Raspberry Pi "WRITING AN IMAGE TO THE SD CARD" instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).

-**Note** RetroPie is built on top of Raspbian Stretch (a linux based OS for the Raspberry Pi) and as such the partition on the SD card is EXT4 (a linux filesystem) which is not visible on windows systems, so the card will show up as a smaller size than usual and you won't be able to see everything on the card, but it is all there.
+**Note** RetroPie is built on top of Raspberry Pi OS Buster (a Linux based OS for the Raspberry Pi) and as such the partition on the SD card is EXT4 (a linux filesystem).
+This parition is is not visible on Windows systems, so the card will show up as a smaller size than usual and you won't be able to see everything on the card, but it is all there.
 You will be able to access the filesystem over the network as described in the transferring roms section below.

-If you're updating from a previous version of retropie see [**HERE**](Updating-RetroPie)
+If you're updating from a previous version of retropie see [**HERE**](Updating-RetroPie).

 ## Configure Controllers